muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 from any of them.
 In this context, a *member* represents each measurement unit and its *multiplicity* is the measurement in that unit.
-While **Mix** allows each *member* to have any possrep, in practice the **Nesting** and **Text** possreps are the most common, or an external data model might have a dedicated type to represent a unit definition.
+While **Mix** allows each *member* to have any possrep, in practice the **Nesting** and **Name** possreps are the most common, or an external data model might have a dedicated type to represent a unit definition.

 See also <https://unitsofmeasure.org/ucum.html>.